john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     7     Brenda     Jones      F   18     blonde     brown 8    Michael     Smith      M   58      brown     brown

-I think you get the picture.
-Subsetting pandas dataframes can be as simple or as complex as you want or need it to be.
-Just be aware of how you're setting your conditions.
-If anything were to go wrong with a subsetting procedure, it will likely be rooted in how you set the conditions rather than the use of the pandas dataframe slicing methods itself.
+Subsetting pandas dataframes can be as simple or as complex as you need it to be.
+More complicated selection queries may take longer on very large data sets.
+But even complex queries will boil down to understand [Python's basic boolean syntax](../../classes/01_basic_syntax/lecture_01.md).

-#### Revisting Apply
+#### Apply a Lambda Function to a Query

-Occasionally, you'll need to search data using conditions that aren't as clear cut as searching for a particular value.
-This requires manipulating the data first before setting the condition.
-In the example below, we search for clients whose first name begins with "M".
+If the conditions you want to select data by become sufficiently complicated, you might want to use a function that returns `True`/`False` for each record.
+To do this, you will typically use `.apply()` with a lambda function.
+For example, let's find all the clients whose first name begins with "M":

-    In [8]: df[df.apply(lambda row: row['FIRST_NAME'][0], axis=1)=='M']
+    In [8]: df[df.apply(lambda row: row['FIRST_NAME'][0], axis=1) == 'M']
     Out[8]:
        FIRST_NAME LAST_NAME GENDER  AGE HAIR_COLOR EYE_COLOR
     2     Michael   Johnson      M   55        red     green